elpideus/tgbiofy/README.md

 You can obtain the `client_id` and the `secret_client_id` by creating an app [here](https://developer.spotify.com/dashboard/applications).

+Then edit the application settings and add http://localhost:8080 to your redirect URL.

 Also, the `api_id` and the `api_hash` can be optained by creating an application [here](https://my.telegram.org/), under API Development tools.